ZanichelliEditore/data_office/README.md

 ## Why We’re Here?

-We're excited to be sponsor of **PyCon 2025**, where we aim to connect with fellow developer, share insights, and explore collaboration opportunities.
+We sponsored **PyCon IT 2025**, because we aim to connect with fellow developer, share insights, and explore collaboration opportunities.
 We strongly support **open-source development** and believe in **Python** as a language that broadens awareness and accessibility in coding.
 Our mission is to empower developers of all backgrounds by contributing to open-source projects and fostering a collaborative community.

 Additionally, we work for a publishing house, **Zanichelli editore**, committed to **training the young generation**.
 Nowadays, we publish books that are used in Italian schools to teach Python and help students learn how to solve scientific problems using Python.
 This publishing house has a rich history, being the first to publish works from Einstein and Darwin in Italy.
 We believe that fostering education and open knowledge is a key pillar of technological progress.